-4.1.10 When scuba diving from shore, entry and exit routes shall be used that avoid walking on corals or sea grass beds.
+4.1.11.
+When scuba diving from shore, entry and exit routes shall be used that avoid walking on corals or sea grass beds.

-4.1.11 Bad practices and violations by marine recreation providers or divers shall be reported to local authorities and managers of marine protected areas.
+4.1.12.
+Bad practices and violations by marine recreation providers or divers shall be reported to local authorities and managers of marine protected areas.

-4.2 Diving activities
+4.2.
+Diving activities

-4.2.1 A dive leader shall oversee all guided scuba diving activities.
+4.2.1.
+A dive leader shall oversee all guided scuba diving activities.
 The dive leader shall utilize additional diving leader assistants with large groups (see 4.2.4).
 Dive leaders and assistants shall serve as role models, share information and provide leadership to clients both above and underwater by enforcing all provisions of the preferred practices for environmental behavior specified in Annex A.

-4.2.2 As a minimum, dive leaders and dive leader assistants shall be certified to the requisite level of competence by a recognized dive certification agency.
-Dives that require specific qualifications, e.g. night diving, wreck diving etc. shall be led by dive leaders with appropriate qualifications (specialty certification) or equivalent logged experience.
+4.2.2.
+As a minimum, dive leaders and dive leader assistants shall be certified to the requisite level of competence by a recognized dive certification agency.
+Technical dives shall be led by dive leaders with appropriate qualifications (specialty certification) or equivalent logged experience.

-4.2.3 Dive leaders shall verify that each diver is certified.
-Dives that require specific qualifications, e.g. night diving, wreck diving, etc. may only be carried out if each diver has appropriate qualifications (specialty certification) or equivalent logged experience.
+4.2.3.
+Dive leaders shall verify that each diver is certified.
+Technical dives may only be carried out if each diver has appropriate qualifications (specialty certification) or equivalent logged experience.
+Divers that have not dived within the past two years shall demonstrate to the dive leader that they possess the requisite skills and proficiency for the planned activity.

-4.2.4 A guided scuba diving group shall not exceed 8 divers.
+4.2.4.
+A guided scuba diving group shall not exceed 8 divers.
 When there are more than 8 divers additional groups of no more than 8 divers shall be organized.
 All groups shall be under the overall control of the dive leader who will assign a dive leader assistant to each group.
-The dive leader may be in charge of one of the groups.
+The dive leader shall accompany one of the groups.
 Dive leader assistants shall be responsible to the dive leader for direction and enforcement of safety and environmental practices.
 It is desirable, but not mandatory, that experienced and inexperienced clients be separated into different groups.

-4.2.5 Water entry points from boats shall lie over sand or rubble, not coral, or in water of sufficient depth that divers can make adjustments and become acclimated with minimal impact on corals or sea grass beds.
+4.2.5.
+Water entry points from boats shall lie over sand or rubble, not coral, or in water of sufficient depth that divers can make adjustments and become acclimated with minimal impact on corals or sea grass beds.

-4.2.6 When diving from shore, entry and exit routes shall be used that avoid walking on corals or sea grass beds.
+4.2.6.
+When diving from shore, entry and exit routes shall be used that avoid walking on corals or sea grass beds.